dfilion/gannotate/README.md

 ```

-This shows the `annotations` database along with the `events` measurement were
+The results above show the `annotations` database along with the `events`
-created and an entry inserted with our values.
-Remember that `tags` is a field
+measurement were created and an entry inserted with our values.
+Remember
-and not an InfluxDB tag.
+that `tags` is a field and not an InfluxDB tag.

 ### Create an entry that includes InfluxDB tags

+This example includes an InfluxDB tag named `host` containing a server's
-A example that includes the host name as an InfluxDB tag for later searching or filtering.
+host name for later searching or filtering.

 ```
 gannotate -t GTitle -d GDesc -a GTag1,GTag2 -T host=host2.domain.com
 ```

-Searching the events measurment we find our new entry along with the new InfluxDB tag.
+Searching the events measurement returns the new entry along with the
+new InfluxDB tag.
 ```
 > select * from events;
 name: events